tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ![nonce](Images/symmetric-nonce.png)

-* Explain to the students that a "nonce" stands for "number used once."

-* This means that you add a bit of randomness to your data, so that when you encrypt it, the result is unique.
+Explain to the students that a "nonce" stands for "number used once".
+This means that you add a bit of randomness to your data, so that when you encrypt it, the result is unique.

-* Without this, if you encrypt the same data with the same key, you'll get the same encrypted output every time.
+* Without the "nonce", if you encrypt the same data with the same key, you'll get the same encrypted output every time.

-  This adds to a hacker's ability to do something called "cryptanalysis" in which they analyze encrypted data in order to break the encryption.
-By adding randomness, this becomes much harder of a task.
+* This adds to a hacker's ability to do something called "cryptanalysis" in which they analyze encrypted data to break the encryption.

+* By adding randomness using "nonce", this becomes much harder of a task.

-Encrypt the message:
+Click on the "Encrypt" button to encrypt the message:

 ![symmetric encryption](Images/symmetric-encryption.png)

-* Explain that the encrypted message can now be copied securely to a safe place.
+Explain that the encrypted message can now be copied securely to a safe place.

-Delete the plaintext in the `Message` box.

-* Point out that we now only have the encrypted data plus its key and nonce.
+Delete the plaintext in the `Message` box, and point out that we now only have the encrypted data plus its key and nonce.

 Then, click `Decrypt` again to demonstrate the process of decryption.

 * Only the key, nonce, and encrypted message are needed to decrypt back to the original message.
 We can store the encrypted message safely and decrypt it with the key and nonce later!

+Answer any questions before moving on.

+---

 ### 8. Students Do: Encrypting and Decrypting Messages (10 min)